 Patients and doctors tend to think about diseases based on visible and measurable manifestations.
-This is partly why dryness (sicca) gets so much attention in Sjogren’s.
+This partly explains why dryness (sicca) gets so much attention in Sjogren’s.
 When there is an over-emphasis on sicca features, other common manifestations such as debilitating flu-like fatigue, lung disease, and neurologic complications tend to be overlooked (2, 3, 22, 24, 32).

 Health-related quality of life (HRQOL) is more dependent on fatigue, pain, and depression than on the severity of dryness symptoms (27).
 Yet little research has been done about these core features.
 They are often ignored by clinicians or dismissed as stress or anxiety.
 It can be hard for clinicians (and family members) to “get it” that a patient who looks well and has relatively normal labs can feel so sick.

-Rheumatologists and PCPs should be familiar with the Sjogren's Foundaton Clinical Practice Guidelines for systemic management, including pain and fatigue.
+It is also important that rheumatologists and PCPs be familiar with the Sjogren's Foundaton Clinical Practice Guidelines for systemic management, including pain and fatigue.
 Please share them with your clinicians.